|

 that would threaten modern civilization, not an apocalypse that

+would threaten the survival of the human species.
 What is the range of impactor sizes that might lead to this

 magnitude of global catastrophe?
 At the July 1991 Near-Earth